 1. Myth: Birth Control Works Every Time

 When looking for contraceptives, you will find several options.
 Some are effective more than 99%.
-But, none of the birth control methods are 100% successful.
+But, none of the birth control methods is 100% successful.
 Pills can be 91% to 99% effective.

-Intrauterine devices or IUDs are non-surgical type of contraception are the most effective.
+Intrauterine devices like copper IUDs are non-surgical types of contraception that are the most effective.
 It is a long-term form of contraception.